Ghana Prisons Service

 Official logo of the Ghana Prisons Service.

-The Ghana Prisons Service is responsible for the safe custody of prisoners in Ghana, as well as their welfare, reformation and rehabilitation.
-It is under the jurisdiction of the Ministry of the Interior.
+The Ghana Prisons Service (GPS) is a government security and correctional agency responsible for the safe custody, welfare, reformation, rehabilitation, and reintegration of persons lawfully committed into prison custody in Ghana.
+It operates under the jurisdiction of the Ministry of the Interior and forms of Ghana's criminal justice system.

 Administration

-The prisons service is governed by the Prisons Service Council, an advisory and supervisory body.
-Its Functions includes advising the President on "matters of policy in relation to the organisation and maintenance of the prisons system in Ghana."
+The Ghana Prisons Service is administered under the supervision of the Ministry of Interior.
+The service is governed by the Prisons Service Council, an advisory and supervisory body.
+Its functions include advising the President on "matters of policy in relation to the organization and maintenance of the prisons system in Ghana.